-If your guitar body has a nitrocellulose (most common) or polyurethane finish you can use lighter fluid, as this is a gentle solvent that will break down and remove most residual gunk from the body of the guitar, including sticker residue.
+If your guitar body is finished in Nitrocellulose (most common) or Polyurethane you can use lighter fluid, as this is a gentle solvent that will break down and remove most residual gunk from the body of the guitar, including sticker residue.
 Test first if using on varnish and shellac finishes, however.

 Keep tuners maintained

-As tuners age, the gears (or more accurately the teeth of the gears) that drive the tuning mechanism begin to wear down, and friction on the gears and worm drive is gradually lost.
-When this happens the tuners will begin to slip, making it difficult to tune as tension increases.
+As tuners age, the gears (or more accurately the teeth of the gears) that drive the tuning mechanism begin to wear down, and friction between the gears and worm drive is gradually lost.
+When this happens the tuners begin to slip, making it difficult to tune the guitar as tension on the strings increases.

 Keeping them clean will prevent a build-up of corrosive gunk that would otherwise speed up this process.

 Aside from keeping the tuners ‘gunk free’ you should also check for loose screws.
 While a problem in terms of securing the tuners on the headstock, they might also be the reason you are hearing vibrations when you are playing.

 Start with the tuner bushings and washers (unless press-fit bushings).
 These are usually 10mm in diameter.
 A useful tool I have used many times for tightening tuner bushings is the Music Nomad Octopus 8 in 1 tool, made from hard nylon to prevent scratching the guitar.

 Tighten, but don’t over-tighten or you may find the bushing leaves an indent in the headstock’s finish, or you round off the edges of the bushing.

 Other times due to changes in humidity, the wood of the headstock will contract and expand, causing the screws securing the tuners to the headstock to become loose.
 The tuner button screws securing the button to the tuning post can also become loose, especially on older guitars.